 - Spread and space the stones on the newspaper.

 - Wear gloves and a face mask.
-Shake the gold spray paint as directed on the can.
+Shake the gold spray paint on the can as directed.

 - Spray a thin layer of gold paint on the stones (8-12″ away) by swinging your hand zig-zag across all the stones.
 Wait for them to dry.

 - Repeat step 6 for another 2 – 3 layers or until you are satisfied with the metallic gold they present.

 - Turn to the other unfinished areas and repeat steps 6 & 7 until the whole stone is covered with gold paint.